F-89 Scorpion units of the United States Air Force

 The Northrop F-89 Scorpion was a subsonic second-generation jet interceptor of the United States Air Force.
 After a long development during the postwar era of the late 1940s, it began reaching operational units in the early 1950s.
 A stablemate of the North American F-86D Sabre Interceptor, the F-89 replaced the first-generation Lockheed F-94 Starfire interceptor, primarily in the Air Defense Command (ADC).
-It was phased out of active service in the late 1950s, being replaced by supersonic McDonnell F-101B Voodoos and Convair F-102A Delta Daggers. interceptors.
+It was phased out of active service in the late 1950s, being replaced by supersonic McDonnell F-101B Voodoos and Convair F-102A Delta Dagger interceptors.